pat2903/irish-snap-detector/README.md

 # Irish Snap Detector

+## Introduction

+This Python project utilises OpenCV to automatically detect snaps in the card game Irish Snap (explanation below).
+TensorFlow is used to train the model to recognise the cards, ensuring accurate and reliable snap detections.

 ## Rules of Irish Snap
 A game where players take turns placing cards face-up and race to spot pairs or triplets of cards that correspond to the following rules (Note: these rules vary from person to person-these are the rules I usually play with):